-The Hoover Institution Glenn Campbell and Rita Ricardo-Campbell National Fellows Program allows outstanding scholars from colleges, universities, and institutions around the world to be freed from academic and professional responsibilities to devote one year to unrestricted, creative research and publication.
-National Fellows Program fellowships provide scholars the opportunity to complete an original significant research project with the expectation of generating a publishable manuscript while in residence at the Hoover Institution at Stanford University, Stanford, California.
+The Hoover Institution's Glenn Campbell and Rita Ricardo-Campbell National Fellows Program enables outstanding scholars from colleges, universities, and institutions worldwide to step away from their academic and professional responsibilities for one year to pursue unrestricted, creative research and publication.
+The fellowships provide an opportunity to complete an original, significant research project, with the expectation of producing a publishable manuscript while in residence at the Hoover Institution at Stanford University in Stanford, California.

 Two unique resources frame the Hoover Institution National Fellows program:

-• The Hoover Library and Archives affords Fellows access to the richest private archive collections in the United States.
-With nearly one million volumes and more than six thousand archival collections from 171 countries, the Hoover Library and Archives is a national and international center for primary-source documentation and research on problems of political, economic, and social change.
+• The Hoover Library and Archives offers Fellows access to one of the richest private archive collections in the United States.
+With nearly one million volumes and more than six thousand archival collections from 171 countries, it serves as a premier national and international center for primary-source documentation and research on issues of political, economic, and social change.

-• National Fellows are able to draw on the experience of outstanding resident scholars at the Hoover Institution and Stanford University.
-Resident fellows and university faculty are available to discuss research topics, as well as provide insight into policy issues and strategic challenges.
+• Access to outstanding resident scholars at the Hoover Institution and Stanford University.
+National Fellows can draw on the expertise of resident fellows and university faculty, who are available to discuss research topics and provide valuable insight into policy issues and strategic challenges.

-Multiple National Fellows Program fellowships are awarded annually.
-Participation in the program begins September 1 and ends August 31 of the following year.
-National Fellows are encouraged to engage in the intellectual life of the Hoover Institution and are expected to make at least one presentation on their research before an appropriate group of scholars during the year in residence.
+Participation in the program begins on September 1, 2025, and ends on August 31, 2026.
+National Fellows are encouraged to engage in the intellectual life of the Hoover Institution and are expected to deliver at least one presentation on their research to an appropriate group of scholars during their year in residence.
+Total compensation for full participation ranges from $125,000 to $155,000.

 ADMINISTRATION